100 KM DEL SAHARA 24a Edition, 18-24 October 2026

 • Insurance medical-luggage

-For the 2025 edition, a special race pack will be made containing the following items:
+For the 2026 edition, a special race pack will be made containing the following items: A special race pack will be made containing the following items:

-• 75-liter duffel bag with shoulder straps, with race logo
+- 75liter duffle bag with shoulder straps, with the race logo

-• Saharan sheish (typical Saharan scarf) cotton with race logo
+- Saharan Sheish (typical long scarf) with logo

 Italian competitors will receive the package directly to their homes before the start.